YohanLB09/osticket-prereqs-installation/README.md

 <img src="https://i.imgur.com/Yxaf3JC.png" height="100%" width="100%" alt="installation step"/>
 </p>
 <p>
 -You should be redirected to the osTicket installation Congratulation page.
-This also includes the URLs for different access to the osTicket environment (end-user, admin, etc).
+This also includes the URLs for different access to the osTicket environments (end-user, admin, etc).

 -Note the URLs in Notepad.